 If you or a family member are employed, make sure to check your company’s benefits.
 If you have an Employee Assistance Program (EAP), inquire as to whether they will assist with parental care issues.
 Many will provide an experienced care manager to come to the home, do an assessment, and create a care plan for the family.

 Medication can be a major issue for seniors with cognitive or vision problems.
-It is important to remember that when your impaired loved one insists that they really took their pills, they believe it.
+It is important to remember that when your impaired loved one insists that they took their pills, they probably believe it.
 Your oversight can prevent medication mishaps that can have serious consequences.
-Make sure Mom’s pharmacist knows all the medications she is taking.
-Some drugs react badly to others, to certain foods or to supplements.
+Make sure your loved one’s pharmacist and doctors know all the medications he or she is taking.
+Some drugs react badly to others, or to certain foods or supplements.

-A compartmentalized daily dose medicine box is an inexpensive device that gives a visual reminder to the senior and the caregiver.
+A compartmentalized daily dose medicine box is an inexpensive device that gives a visual reminder to an older adult and his or her caregiver.
 Family members can either double check to make sure they are filled correctly, or actually fill them out.
 Some pharmacies will actually fill these for you at a nominal cost.
 Other pharmacies have their own single dose systems they provide for a few extra dollars.
 There are also more elaborate “smart” set ups with various dispensing and reminder systems.

 What About You?

-While the attention is focused on your loved one, who may not always be aware of what the fuss is all about, how do you, as a Dementia caregiver, retain your own strength and sanity?
-Here are a few tips:
+While the attention is focused on your loved one, how do you, as a dementia caregiver, retain your own strength and sanity?
+Here are a few tips for coping as a dementia caregiver:

-- Make sure you take care of yourself; keep medical appointments, exercise, rest.
-(There is a reason why flight attendants tell adults to put their own oxygen masks on first.)
+- Make sure you take care of yourself; keep your own medical appointments, exercise, and rest.
+(There is a reason why flight attendants tell adults to put their own oxygen masks on first).

 - Keep a sense of perspective; caregiving should not be all-consuming, and it is not forever, although it often seems that way.

-- Don’t put your life on hold; It’s okay to have fun or do something nice for yourself.
+- Don’t put your life on hold; It’s okay to have fun or treat yourself once in a while.

 - Be kind to yourself and forgive yourself; none of us are perfect, and just relish the fact that you are doing your best for your loved one.

 We see you, we know you are there, and we understand your predicament.
-You are not alone: you have millions of comrades-in-arms, all around the nation-all around the globe.
+Dealing with a loved one’s dementia diagnosis can be an emotional and difficult time.
+It is important to remember that you are not alone: you have millions of comrades-in-arms, all around the nation-all around the globe.
+Take advantage of the vast caregiving community.
+Because our health care system in the U.S. focuses on acute care (e.g. treating a heart attack, performing surgeries), the majority of chronic care depends largely on family members stepping up to serve as caregivers.
+In addition to saving our healthcare system billions of dollars annually, you are providing an invaluable contribution to your loved one who likely benefits greatly from your personalized level of care.
 Besides, anyone who has been around persons with dementia, their families, and their caregivers is aware of everything you do and the tolls you pay.
-You respond to your loved one, and are doing everything that is in your power.
+You are doing everything that is in your power.
 How much more can anyone ask of you?
+Be patient with yourself and try to be patient with your loved one.
+That’s all you can do.